Medically Reviewed By

 We can provide you more information on other life-extending mesothelioma treatment, such as surgery, chemotherapy, radiation and emerging therapies.
 Request our free Guide to Mesothelioma book for more medical tips, insight and survival times from our expert staff.

-Common Questions About Tumor Treating Fields for Mesothelioma
+Frequently Asked Questions About Tumor Treating Fields for Mesothelioma

 How do tumor treating fields work?